-Figure 9: New Housing Loans by Five Leading Banks
+Figure 10: New Housing Loans and Mortgage Rates by Five Leading Banks

-The potential problem for the housing market in Taiwan is that housing prices in some metropolitan areas, such as Taipei City, are too high to be affordable for the general public.
-Some metropolitan areas might be experiencing a housing bubble, fueled by the repatriation of funds by overseas Taiwanese businesspeople and rampant property speculation on expectations of further trade liberalization across the Taiwan Strait.
+The potential problem of the housing market in Taiwan is that the housing price in some metropolises, such as Taipei City, is too high to be affordable for the general public in Taiwan.
+Some metropolises might be experiencing a housing bubble, fueled by the repatriation of funds by overseas Taiwanese businesspeople, and rampant property speculation on the expectations of further trade liberalization across the Taiwan Strait.

-Property speculators usually take advantage of the 2- to 3-year grace period, during which the borrowers pay the interest, but not the principal, to increase their leverage.
-For example, for a monthly repayment of NT\$25,000 (around one-third of households' disposable income per month) during the grace period, one could afford a house priced at over NT\$20 million, instead of a house priced at around NT\$6.3 million through installment payments of both principle and interest, assuming 80% loan-to-value ratio, 20-year maturity and a 1.67% mortgage interest rate.
-Therefore, even though the growth in the salaries of a majority of the public has failed to keep pace with the surge in property prices, housing prices still continue rising.
+The property speculators usually take advantage of the 2- to 3-year grace period, during which the borrowers pay the interest but not the principal to increase their leverage.
+For example, for a monthly repayment of NT\$25,000 (around one-third of households' disposable income per month) during the grace period, one could afford a house priced at over NT\$20 millions, instead of a house priced at around NT\$6.3 millions through installment payments of both principle and interest, under the assumption of 80% loan-to-value ratio, 20-year maturity and 1.67% mortgage interest rate.
+Therefore, even if the growth of the salaries of a majority of the public have failed to keep pace with the surge in property prices, housing prices still continue rising.

-Rising housing prices added to the cost burden on home buyers.
-The average mortgage burden and the housing price to annual income ratio hit highs of 28.2% and 7.1, respectively, in the second half of 2009.
-The cost burden was heaviest in Taipei City, where the mortgage burden and the housing price to annual income ratio stood at 36.1% and 9.1, respectively.
+Rising housing prices added to the cost burden on homebuyers.
+The average mortgage burden ratio and housing price to annual income ratio hit a high of 28.2% and 7.1 times, respectively, in the second half of 2009.
+The cost burden was heaviest in Taipei City, where the mortgage burden ratio and house price to annual income ratio stood at 36.1% and 9.1 times, respectively.